 This section assesses the extent to which the eight country contexts provide a supportive institutional environment for citizen participation.
-The voice and accountability measure of the World Bank's Worldwide Governance Indicators is a useful starting point for this exercise.
-8 It serves as an indicator of the extent to
+The voice and accountability measure of the World Bank's Worldwide Governance Indicators is a useful starting point for this exercise.8 It serves as an indicator of the extent to which citizens are able to participate fully and freely in governance, in a particular context.
+Specifically, it measures "the extent to which a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and a free media" (World Bank 2007).

-7 Due to a range of factors, such as dissidence and the rise of rebel factions within the FARC, allegations of corruption in the process, and political propaganda against the process generated by the Opposition Party.
+7 Due to a range of factors, such as dissidence and the rise of rebel factions within FARC, allegations of corruption in the process and political propaganda against the process generated by the opposition party.